cadet/CADET-Core/doc/interface/reaction/index.rst

 --------------------------------------

 1. Choose the appropriate reaction model based on the kinetics of your system (e.g., Mass Action Law, Michaelis-Menten).
-2. Check if your reaction occurs within a single phase or between phases (cross-phase).
-3. Choose a phase for your reaction (liquid, solid). **Note** that for particle reactions, the reaction model should be defined under the specific particle type.
+2. Choose a phase for your reaction (liquid, solid or cross phase) and define the input group accordingly (i.e., ``liquid_reaction_000``).
-4. Choose how many reaction types you want to define for the selected phase and set up the corresponding groups in the configuration file (e.g., ``NREAC_LIQUID``, ``NREAC_SOLID``, ``NREAC_CROSS_PHASE``).
+3. Choose how many reaction types you want to define for the selected phase and set up the corresponding parameter in the configuration file (e.g., ``NREAC_LIQUID``, ``NREAC_SOLID``, ``NREAC_CROSS_PHASE``).
   **Note** here that the input group depends on whether the reaction is defined in a particle phase or not.
-5. Define the reaction parameters according to the chosen model's specifications.
+4. Define the reaction parameters according to the chosen model's specifications.
 Refer to the specific reaction model documentation for details on required parameters.

 Externally dependent reaction models